syncthing/docs/users/foldermaster.rst

 files are kept - where the files are not expected to be changed on other devices or where such changes would be undesirable.

-In master mode, all changes from other devices in the cluster are ignored.
+In send-only mode, all changes from other devices in the cluster are ignored.
 Changes are still *received* so the folder may become "out of sync", but no changes will be applied.

-When a master folder becomes out of sync, a red "Override Changes" button is shown at the bottom of the folder details.
+When a send-only folder becomes out of sync, a red "Override Changes" button is shown at the bottom of the folder details.

 .. image:: override.png